Aqua World: Overview

 The aquarium contains 60 tanks, with a total tank volume of 5100 m3.
 The largest tank contains 20,000 individuals of about 80 species.
 The shark tank contains five species of sharks, and includes a tunnel which lets visitors walk under the fish.
 The 270 m3 sunfish tank contains eight individual ocean sunfish.
 In particular, aquariums focusing on breeding the symbol mark "shark", and the number of species is 59 (as of April 2021), which is the largest in Japan.
 In the museum, the mounted ocean sunfish (Mola alexandrini) (total length 3 m and a height of 3.5 m) is the world's largest of its kind.
 There is a taxidermied basking shark (total length 8.3 m) and the largest kids' corner in Japanese aquariums.
 The exhibition consists of eight zones with marketplaces and food courts by theme.
 With the basic theme of "Ibaraki Sea and Nature, World Sea and Global Environment," the exhibition will deepen your understanding of the global environment.
 It is the first aquarium in Japan to hold a penguin show.

-Marine mammals at the aquarium include sea otters, California sea lions, and spotted seals.
+Marine mammals in the aquarium include sea otters, California sea lions, and spotted seals.
 Seabirds are represented by Humboldt penguins and tufted puffins.
 In 2021, the breeding sand tiger gave birth to the first pup in Japan.